vpovarna/product-terraform-module/README.md

 Removed product.test3
 Successfully removed 1 resource instance(s).`

-To delete all the created resporces, run `terraform destroy`.
+To delete all the created resources, run `terraform destroy`.
 You can see that there are no more products on the server by accessing: `http://localhost:18010/products`